 Peter Swanson Partner

-Peter’s maritime case work involves vessel arrest and security, carriage of cargo, the enforcement of maritime liens, civil and regulatory liability for ship source pollution, collision, port state intervention, immigration, bodily injury, chartering disputes, and constitutional issues arising in the context of “navigation and shipping”.
+Peter’s maritime case work involves vessel arrest and security, carriage of goods by sea, enforcement of maritime liens, civil and regulatory liability for ship source pollution, collision, port state intervention, immigration, bodily injury, chartering disputes, and constitutional issues arising in the context of “navigation and shipping”.
 Peter also routinely advises on the preparation and completion of transport and terminal contract documentation and is often involved in casualty investigations in both a marine and non-marine context.

 Peter appears regularly as counsel before a variety of Courts.
 He has represented clients in the British Columbia Supreme Court, the Federal Court, the British Columbia Court of Appeal, the Federal Court of Appeal and the Supreme Court of Canada.
-He has also represented clients before a variety of tribunals including the Health Professions Review Board, the Medical Services Commission and the College of Physicians and Surgeons of British Columbia and the Workers Compensation Appeal Tribunal.
+He has also represented clients before a variety of tribunals including the Health Professions Review Board, the Medical Services Commission, the College of Physicians and Surgeons of British Columbia and the Workers Compensation Appeal Tribunal.

 Peter is a regular contributor to local trade journals on maritime law topics.
 He has written for the Advocate, the International Insurance Law Review, and co-authored the section on Canada for the International Comparative Legal Guide to: Commodities and Trade Law 2006.
-He is a frequent speaker.
 Peter is currently active on number of boards and other organizations.
 He is a director of a number of not-for-profit organizations including the Chamber of Shipping of B.C.
-He is past Chair of the National Maritime Law Section of the Canadian Bar Association (“CBA”), and was Chair of the Host Committee of ICMA, 2012.
+He is past Chair of the Provincial (BC) and National Maritime Law Section of the Canadian Bar Association (“CBA”), and was Chair of the Host Committee of ICMA, 2012.
 He has a long tradition of charitable fund raising for different organizations.
 In 2008 and in 2014 Peter competed as a team member in the Sailors Society Three Peaks Challenge (a 24 hour challenge to climb three of the United Kingdom’s tallest peaks – Ben Nevis (4,406ft) in Scotland; Helvellyn (3,117ft) in England and Snowdon (3,560ft) in Wales).
 Each time the event raised over $600,000 for the Sailors Society.
 He has also been involved in the organization of many events (fundraising and educational) including Comité Maritime International, Vancouver.